Bricktech2000/Notes/notes/random-thinking.md

 ## time = money

-time is money. the equation that links the two concepts together are one's salary. when working, one's time is sold for the amount of money they earn.
+[[time]] is [[money]]. the equation that links the two concepts together are one's salary. when working, one's time is sold for the amount of money they earn.